 Elite Women's Rugby League Contracts

-19 of the country’s leading players have been recognised in 2019, in line with the NRL’s female pathways development program.
+Twenty of Australia's leading players have been recognised in 2020, in line with the NRL's elite female pathways development program.

 After seeing the Harvey Norman Jillaroos win the 2013 World Cup, Kezie was inspired to return to Rugby League after having played as a junior in her hometown of Bega.